 3 Patterns

-Patterns for data visualisation and treatment of images, articles, videos, logins and splash pages are described in this chapter.
-Consistency patterns insure continuity across all GROHE digital products.
+Patterns for data visualisation and treatment of Images, Articles, Videos, Login and Splash pages are described in this chapter.
+Consistency patterns, based on the Principals, insure continuity across all GROHE digital products.

 See other projects